LogtalkDotOrg/logtalk3/examples/expansion/NOTES.md

 The `hooks.lgt` and `raw.lgt` source files illustrate how to define and combine hook objects.

-The `pipeline.lgt` source file illustrates how to define a hook object that applies a pipeline of hook objects.
+The `pipeline.lgt` source file uses the `hook_pipeline/1` library object, which illustrates how to define a hook object that applies a pipeline of hook objects.

 For more details, please see the comments in the source files.